ghxiao/city-bench/README.md

 target target_id target_parameter
 </pre>

-`source source_id source_parameter` has to be configured according to the input source:
+The sources `source source_id source_parameter` have to be configured according to the type of source:

 * Postgres/PostGIS relations: `connection_id  sql_statement`